x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/integrate-office-365-with-an-email-add-on-service.md

 > [!NOTE]
 > > If **Retain internal Exchange email headers (recommended)** is chosen, it provides the following functionality:
 >
 > Preserves internal headers in messages that are sent to the email add-on service, which means the messages are treated as trusted internal messages.
-If you select this value, you'll also need to use the same value on this setting for the inbound connector that you create in Step 4.
-Otherwise, the inbound connector will remove the internal Exchange headers from the returning messages.
+If you select this value, you'll also need to use the same value on this setting for the connector (from your organization's email server to Office 365) which you created in Step 4 of [Step 4: Create a connector from your organization's email server to Office 365 to receive messages from the email add-on service](#step-4-create-a-connector-from-your-organizations-email-server-to-office-365-to-receive-messages-from-the-email-add-on-service).
+Otherwise, the connector will remove the internal Exchange headers from the returning messages.

 :::image type="content" source="../../media/configuring-connector-name.png" alt-text="The screen on which further configurations for the connector are set":::